Forced Sterilization of Indigenous Women in Canada

 The State party should: (a) Ensure that all allegations of forced or coerced sterilization are impartially investigated, that the persons responsible are held accountable and that adequate redress is provided to the victims; (b) Adopt legislative and policy measures to prevent and criminalize the forced or coerced sterilization of women, particularly by clearly defining the requirement for free, prior and informed consent with regard to sterilization and by raising awareness among indigenous women and medical personnel of that requirement.

-In its January 2019 press release, the Inter-American Commission on Human Rights echoed these findings and recommendations.
+In its January 2019 press release, the Inter-American Commission on Human Rights echoed these findings and recommendations, as did two UN special procedure mandate holders, as detailed below.

 Commission on the Status of Women